Kim Coles

-Kim LaShaunda Coles (born January 11, 1962) is an American actress, comedian and game show host.
-Coles is known for her roles as a cast member on the first season of In Living Color (1990-1991) and as Synclaire James-Jones on the television sitcom Living Single (1993–1998), which both originally aired on Fox.
+Kimberly Coles (born January 11, 1962) is an American actress and comedian.
+She is known for her roles as an original cast member on the variety show In Living Color (1990–1991) and as Synclaire James-Jones on the sitcom Living Single (1993–1998), which both aired on Fox.
 She was the host of BET's game show Pay It Off in 2009.
+With Erika Alexander, Kim currently cohosts and coproduces the Reliving Single podcast on YouTube and other podcast sites.

 Early life

 Coles was born in Brooklyn, New York City.
-Her father was the first Black dean of the Pratt Institute.
+Her father was an Episcopal priest. and was the first black Dean of the Pratt Institute.
 She attended a private Lutheran school and was quiet and studious until high school, when her sense of humor emerged.
-She graduated from Brooklyn Technical High School.
+She graduated from Brooklyn Technical High School in 1980.

+In 1984 Coles was first runner-up among 45 contestants in the first Big Beautiful Woman Fashion and Beauty Pageant in Atlantic City, sponsored by Big Beautiful Woman Magazine.
+That development led to a change in plans for Coles, who was in college and was considering a career in cultural anthropology.
+She began modeling for Lane Bryant and made Burger King commercials.